-The NMMA overlies part of the northwest portion of and is contiguous with the Santa Maria Groundwater Basin (Figure 1-1).
+The NMMA overlies part of the northwest portion of the SMGB (Figure 1-1).
 The sedimentary deposits comprising the principal production aquifers of the groundwater basin underlying the NMMA include the Pliocene age Careaga Formation and the Plio-Pleistocene age Paso Robles Formation.
-These basin sedimentary formations are overlain by Quaternary age dune sands on the Mesa, and by the Quaternary age alluvium in Los Berros Valley and in Nipomo Valley (on the eastern perimeter of the NMMA) which, when saturated, comprise shallow production aquifers locally.
+These basin sedimentary formations are overlain by Quaternary age dune sands in the NMMA, and by the

+Quaternary age alluvium in Los Berros Creek valley (in the northern perimeter of the NMMA) and in Nipomo Creek valley (on the east perimeter of the NMMA) which, when saturated, comprise shallow production aquifers locally.
 These sedimentary beds have been deposited within the Santa Maria Valley synclinal basin.
 The pre-Quaternary age sedimentary beds have been displaced by faults within and on the perimeter of the basin (Figure 2-1).
 Further information on these geologic formations and the geologic structure is available in the 2nd Annual Report - Calendar Year 2009 (NMMA, 2010).
-Cross sections developed by the TG characterize portions of the NMMA boundary and are plotted on the generalized geologic map (Figure 2-1).
+Cross sections developed by the TG characterize portions of the NMMA boundary, were prepared to advance the understanding of hydrogeology, and are plotted on the generalized geologic map (Figure 2-1).